Kim Wexler: Season 6

 In 2010, Jimmy lives in Omaha, Nebraska as "Gene Takavic" and learns from Francesca that Kim called to ask how Jimmy was doing.
 Jimmy calls and lets her know he is alive, but responds angrily to Kim's advice to turn himself in.
 In his anger, Jimmy asks why, with Lalo, Mike, and Gus dead, she does not turn herself in.
-Kim responds by giving Cheryl Hamlin a written confession of the scheme against Howard and the true cause of his death.
+Kim responds by giving Cheryl Hamlin a written confession of the scheme against Howard and the true cause of his death, although she keeps her call with Jimmy a secret.
 Kim also tells Cheryl she submitted the affidavit to the district attorney, but that she likely will not face prosecution given the lack of physical evidence or witnesses, though Cheryl could still file a wrongful death civil lawsuit.
 As Kim departs Albuquerque, she breaks down crying while on an airport shuttle bus.

 Back in Florida, Kim volunteers at a local pro bono legal services firm.
 Albuquerque district attorney Suzanne Ericsen informs her of Saul's arrest and upcoming testimony that could affect her.
 She attends Saul's sentencing and watches as he confesses to his crimes, including his role in Walter White's drug empire.
 He admits that he lied when he claimed to have additional information about Howard just so Kim would be present to hear his confession.
 Kim later visits Jimmy in prison.
 They share a cigarette and he points at her with finger guns as she leaves.

+Series creator Vince Gilligan speculated in an interview that after the events of the series, Wexler likely returned to public defending.